Dagovax/Rome-Total-War-Tools-and-Features/RTW.CampaignTools/readme.md

 ## Change Log
 ***Version 1.0.19***
+- Fixed a bug where **File** and **Campaign** in main menu were swapped.
+- Fixed a crash error when opening resource listbox with an unknown resource.
+- Added two`descr_strat.txt` checks.
+The first will add warnings for regions not defined as settlements.
+The second will add a warning if a settlement has no army assigned.
 - Fixed the bug where resource listbox was too small to be clickable in **Region Usages** tab.
 - Fixed a bug where resource icons were not displayed by default, due to settings being ignored.
 - Fixed main menu toolstrip font color being the same as background color (white).